Identifying Causal Effects in Information Provision Experiments

-This paper demonstrates that attenuation arising from this dependence is empirically widespread.
-I therefore propose a local least squares (LLS) estimator that consistently estimates the average partial effect (APE), even when there is strong dependence between belief updating and belief effects.
-This estimator applies to several classes of experiments--panel, active control, and passive control--under plausible assumptions about belief updating.\footnote{ The LLS estimator applies immediately in the panel experiment.
-In experiments with active control groups, the LLS estimator identifies the APE under a Bayesian updating assumption.
-In experiments with passive control groups, the LLS estimator identifies the APE when the variance of the prior is elicited in addition to the mean and Bayesian updating is slightly strengthened.
-An alternative approach with a passive control imposes the strong assumption that covariates are sufficiently rich to predict the belief update and that there is no residual variation in beliefs that cannot be predicted (i.e. \q{selection on observables}.)} As an intermediate step, researchers recover estimates of the dependence between belief updating and belief effects, which can reveal underlying mechanisms regardless of the ultimate choice of estimator and target parameter.
+I therefore propose a local least squares (LLS) estimator that consistently estimates an unweighted average effect, even when there is strong dependence between belief updating and belief effects.
+Researchers may prefer targeting an unweighted average as it is a representative summary of heterogeneous effects. \footnote{In an early application, \citet{guentherPoliticalRepresentation25} use results from the working paper version of this paper \citep{infoiv_v4}.
+They use LLS because unequal weights cause \q{2SLS [to] substantially misrepresent average effects} and so \q{we adopt [LLS] which identifies the unweighted average effect (p.
+18-19)}} This estimator can be applied to panel, active control, and passive control experiments.\footnote{ The LLS estimator applies immediately in the panel experiment.
+In experiments with active control groups, the LLS estimator identifies an unweighted average under a learning rate updating assumption.
+In experiments with passive control groups, the LLS estimator identifies the unweighted average when the variance of the prior is elicited in addition to the mean and the learning rate comes from Bayesian updating.
+An alternative approach with a passive control imposes the strong assumption that covariates are sufficiently rich to predict the belief update and that there is no residual variation in beliefs that cannot be predicted (i.e. \q{selection on observables}.)}